 The Board of Education believes that school staff members, school volunteers, and school contractors are in unique positions to assist children, families, and the community in dealing with the issue of child abuse and neglect.
 Child abuse is defined as any physical injury, sexual abuse, or emotional abuse inflicted on a child other than by accidental means.
 Neglect is defined as the failure to provide the proper or necessary support, education, nutrition or medical, surgical or other care necessary for the child's well-being.
+The status as an unaccompanied youth is not, in and of itself, a sufficient basis for reporting child abuse or neglect unless the child is under sixteen (16) years of age or is an incapacitated person.
+However, if a mandated reporter knows or has reason to believe that an unaccompanied child has been or may be a victim of child abuse or neglect, a report must be made.
 Employees, volunteers, and school contractors making reports of allegations of sexual abuse of a student will be provided immediate unrestricted use of communication technology and will be temporarily released from their work duties to make an immediate report.